 I met up with Sue and Victoria who were leading the walk at Papa’s Park.
-The site includes a community playground with a cafe and toilets on site.
-There is space for a food growing project with raised beds ready to plant up.
-After a piece of gluten free carrot cake and a cup of tea, it was time to set off on the walk.
+There’s a community playground with a café and toilets on site.
+There is space for a food growing project with raised beds that can be planted.
+After a piece of gluten-free carrot cake and a cup of tea, it was time to start the walk.

 Pop Farm Brixton

-From Papa’s Park, we walked round to have a look at Pop Farm.
+From Papa’s Park we walked to Pop Farm.
 Pop Farm is, ‘an urban farm, growing decorative plants and fresh herbs, vegetables and other ingredients for use by local people, food businesses and Pop Brixton’s community of caterers’.
-In addition to the produce grown there are also courses and classes making gardening accessible to everyone.
+In addition to the produce grown, courses and classes are offered to make gardening accessible to all.

-After Pop Farm, we walked round to an open space that is the site of Brixton Orchard.
-This was set up by Urban Growth.
-The site has 35 fruit trees including apple and cherry, many of which are classic or heritage varieties.
-We were able to see how delicate and how beautiful the fruit blossom was this year.
+After Pop Farm, we walked round to an open space where Brixton Orchard is located.
+This was created by Urban Growth.
+There are 35 fruit trees on the site, including apple and cherry trees, many of which are classic or heritage varieties.
+We could see how delicate and beautiful the fruit blossom was this year.

 Beautiful Apple blossoms.

 And plum and cherry blossom.

 There is also mulberry.